Read More About Hoff-Barthelson Music School

 CLASSES - MUSIC

-Westchester’s premiere Community Music School.
-Early Childhood, kindergarten-12th, Suzuki, adult, jazz, and summer programs.
-Whatever a student’s age or level of interest, Hoff-Barthelson’s diverse offerings and expert faculty provide a world-class music education, personally tailored to specific passions and goals, in a warm and welcoming environment.
+Westchester's premiere music school offers lessons and classes for babies, children, teens, and adults, including Suzuki and summer programs.
 Students receive not only weekly private lessons, but also musicianship classes, ensemble instruction, and numerous performance and practice opportunities with accompaniment.
 This all-encompassing approach catalyzes learning, enabling students to fulfill their potential.
-It is what sets Hoff-Barthelson apart from other music schools.

 Get NYMetroParents via Email